oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Q: How can I increase my chances of getting selected?**

 A: Writing a good project proposal, engaging with the community, helping other students, successfully contributing patches, and demonstrating that you can work independently can all help you.
-Your application will be evaluated holistically, so there's no one thing you must or must not do (other than apply!) to get selected.
+We've also compiled some notes below on the [selection criteria](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2017#selection-criteria) we'll be using this year.

 **Q: Can you be flexible around other my commitments in the summer?**